betterwrite/generi/README.md

 ### Monorepo

 Monorepo versions may depend on external tools.
-Given this, `monorepo: true` just generates the CHANGELOG.md without changing the versioning.
+Given this, `monorepo: true` just generates the CHANGELOG.md without changing the versioning

 `generi.json`
 ```json